marscoin/marsposbal2csv/readme.md

 To use this script, you will need copy of chainstate database as created by marscoind node.

 To get current addresses with positive balance, let the full node client sync with the network.
-**Stop** the bitcoin-core client before running this utility.
+**Stop** the marscoind node before running this utility.
 If you not stop the client, the database might get corrupted.
 Then run this program with path to chainstate directory (usualy $HOME/.marscoin/chainstate).

 Show help